Creative Laundry Room Cabinetry Ideas

 Add Details for Decoration

-For more expansive laundry spaces, you may have room for the little extras -- a hanging rod, for example, or open shelves for laundry baskets.
+For more expansive laundry spaces, you may have room for the little extras—a hanging rod, for example, or open shelves for laundry baskets.
 This pretty assembly keeps the space looking neat and tidy with a few extras, including mullions on the glass doors, uniformly colored containers, and restrained punches of pattern and color.
+White laundry cabinets keep the space lookng crisp and clean.

 4 of 17